Turkish forces and Syrian allies drive Kurds from Afrin

 “Most of the terrorists have already fled with tails between their legs.
 Our special forces and members of the Free Syrian Army are cleaning the remains and the traps they left behind,” Erdogan said.
 “In the center of Afrin, symbols of trust and stability are waving instead of rags of terrorists.”

-An official from the local Kurdish authority said Kurdish forces were present across the Afrin region and would “strike the positions of the Turkish enemy and its mercenaries at every opportunity.”
+An official from the local Kurdish authority raised the prospect of a guerrilla campaign against Turkey, saying Kurdish forces were still present across the Afrin region and would “strike the positions of the Turkish enemy and its mercenaries at every opportunity.”

 “Our forces all over Afrin will become a constant nightmare for them,” Othman Sheikh Issa, co-chair of the Afrin executive council, said in a televised statement.